Hsn723/oyako/README.md

 # oyako
-An inclusion controller for Contour HTTPProxy resources.
+An inclusion controller for [Contour][Contour] HTTPProxy resources.

 ## Motivation
 Contour's HTTPProxy comes with a feature called inclusion, where HTTPProxy objects can be included in another, forming a parent/child relationship.
 This is useful in situations where multiple teams share the same FQDN, but manage their own paths within it.
 The shared FQDN would reside in a root HTTPProxy that delegates paths to their respective teams via the `.spec.includes` block.
 Individual teams would manage their own paths, possibly delegating further child paths themselves.
 This would result in something similar to the example below: